microhacker07/tictactoe-machine/README.md

 # tictactoe-machine
-An attempt to make a
+An attempt to make a tic-tac-toe machine learning player.